British Guiana: Western boundary with Venezuela

 In 1840, the British Government assigned the German-born explorer Robert Hermann Schomburgk to survey and mark out the western boundary of British Guiana with newly independent Venezuela.
 Venezuela did not accept the Schomburgk Line, which placed the entire Cuyuni River basin within the colony.
 Venezuela claimed all lands west of the Essequibo River as its territory (see map in this section).

 The dispute continued on and off for half a century, culminating in the Venezuela Crisis of 1895, in which Venezuela sought to use the United States' Monroe Doctrine to win support for its position.
 US President Grover Cleveland used diplomatic pressure to get the British to agree to arbitration of the issue, ultimately agreeing terms for the arbitration that suited Britain.
 An arbitration tribunal convened in Paris in 1898, and issued its award in 1899.
 The tribunal awarded about 94% of the disputed territory to British Guiana.
 A commission surveyed a new border according to the award, and the parties accepted the boundary in 1905.

 There the matter rested until 1962, when Venezuela renewed its 19th-century claim, alleging that the arbitral award was invalid.
-After his death, Severo Mallet-Prevost, legal counsel for Venezuela and a named partner in the New York law firm Curtis, Mallet-Prevost, Colt & Mosle published a letter alleging that the judges on the tribunal acted improperly as a result of a back-room deal between Russia and Great Britain.
+After his death, Severo Mallet-Prevost, legal counsel for Venezuela and a named partner in the New York law firm Curtis, Mallet-Prevost, Colt & Mosle published a letter alleging that the judges on the tribunal acted improperly as a result of a back-room deal between Russia and the United Kingdom.
 The British Government rejected this claim, asserting the validity of the 1899 award.
 The British Guiana Government, then under the leadership of the PPP, also strongly rejected this claim.
 Efforts by all parties to resolve the matter on the eve of Guyana's independence in 1966 failed; as of today, the dispute remains unresolved.